openradar/PyDDA/pydda/README.rst

-This is an example on how to use SciPy's optimize package to integrate measurements from multiple radars to create a 3D wind field.
+This package is a rewrite of DDA into a purely Pythonic package for easier integration with Py-ART (and works on Windows!)

-The user has an option to adjust strength of data, mass continuity constraints.
+The user has an option to adjust strength of data, mass continuity constraints as well as implement a low pass filter.
+This new version now also has an option to plot a horizontal cross section of a wind barb plot overlaid on a background field from a grid.
+More documentation to be coming in the next few weeks!

-This code is currently incredibly barebones and still a work in progress.

 The code here is based off of Potvin et al. (2012) and Shapiro et al. (2009).